Best Georgia LPN Programs - 2020

 | Taken || % Passed|| Taken|| % Passed|

-The 10 Best LPN Programs out of 22 GBN Approved Programs in Georgia for 2020
+Following are the 10 Best LPN Programs in Georgia for 2020

 Fostering the spirit of inclusiveness and meaningful employment, Coastal Pines Technical College, Waycross has emerged as a pioneer in the field of nursing and healthcare.
 The institute aims to become a global leader in imparting quality education and boasts exceptionally qualified human resources supported by a world-class infrastructure.